Ultra980/danora-linux/README.md

 The `latest` tag will automatically point to the latest build.

-### Docker/Podman
+### Podman/Docker
-If you wish to try Danora out in a container, use the `ghcr.io/Ultra980/danora` image:
+If you wish to try Danora out in a container, you can use the `ghcr.io/Ultra980/danora` prebuilt image:

-    docker run -it ghcr.io/Ultra980/danora bash
+    podman run -it ghcr.io/Ultra980/danora bash

-To install on `podman`, simply replace "docker" with "podman"
+To install on `docker`, simply replace "docker" with "podman"

 ## Features